jackieju/penn_tree/README.md

 You can use it to parse output string of stanford sentence structure parser.

 API:
-1. parse from a penn string like:
+1. parse from a penn string:

 ```
 s = """